 Email Hygiene and Spam Filters

-A clean email list is a happy email list, so make sure to regularly update and scrub your email list to remove bounced or inactive addresses.
+A clean email list is a happy email list, so regularly update and scrub your email list to remove bounced or inactive addresses.
 Email list hygiene is vital if you want to avoid email spam filters because engaging with inactive contacts can negatively impact your deliverability and open rates.

 Also, avoid spammy language or aggressive sales tactics that could trigger spam filters.
 Be authentic and upfront in your communication.
 And make it easy for the recipients to unsubscribe from your emails.